 - Continue doing

 After an initial list of ideas has been brainstormed, teams will commonly vote on specific items to focus on during the coming sprint.
-At the end of the sprint, the next retrospective is often begun by reviewing the list of things selected for attention in the prior retrospective.
+At the end of the sprint, the next retrospective is often begun by reviewing the list of things selected for attention in the prior sprint retrospective.